lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 based on anything from simple keywords to abstract mathematical concepts.
 It is a complex area and we don't claim to have solved all the problems, but SErAPIS has quite a few users.
+And Yiannos has much more in the pipeline.

 ### Machine learning experiments

 The proposal included the task of Intelligent User Support.